Lapland-UAS-Tequ/tequ-basler-gstreamer/README.md

 # tequ-basler-gstreamer

-This is guide to install and configure necessary components to use Gstreamer to view Basler Camera videostream.
+This is guide how to install and configure necessary components to use Gstreamer to output video from Basler Camera.

 Tested with:
 Windows 10